MaskSR/MaskSR2/index.md

 ## Demos

-Below, we include audio samples demonstrating how MaskSR performs on the full-band speech restoration task and several sub-tasks.
+Below, we show audio samples demonstrating how MaskSR performs on the full-band speech restoration task and several sub-tasks compared with some baseline methods.

-## Full-band 44.1kHz speech restoration
+## Full-band 44.1 kHz speech restoration

 ### Speech restoration with distortions including noise, reverb, clipping, and low bandwidth